AaronKurian/AaronKurian_2025_MEC/README.md

-# Pookalam Design using Python Turtle
+# Code-A-Pookalam 2025 using Python Turtle

 This project was created as part of **Code-A-Pookalam 2025** organized by **FOSS MEC**.
 It is a Python program that uses the Turtle graphics library to draw a colorful Pookalam design, a traditional floral pattern associated with the Onam festival.